Your AI bill isn't the real bill

 The intuitive response is to cut and optimise.
 Smaller prompt, cheaper model, shorter conversation, lower bill.
 We tried that first.
 It made things worse.

 The same documents had to be re-run two or three times before the output was usable.
 Each retry cost money.
 It also cost time nobody had budgeted for.
-Somebody on the client side was still hand-fixing the gaps after every pass, which was real hours from a real person who should have been doing something else.
+Someone on the client's side was reading every converted file against the original and patching the holes by hand.
+By the time you added that up, the AI route was taking longer than doing the job manually would have.
 And because the failures were silent, the work ran on hit-and-hope: you'd ship a batch, then find out later whether the documents in it had actually come through whole.

 That was the real bill.
 The charge from the AI provider was the smallest line on it.